bennbenben/insta_memers/README.md

 <ins>(2) Web crawling</ins>
 - Use web scraping libraries to navigate in IG website
-  - Well known ones are BeautifulSoup, or Selenium
+  - Well known ones are `beautifulsoup, selenium`
   - Might need some keyboard and mouse click libraries like `keyboard, Robot, or PyAutoGUI`
 - Cons:
   - As this is semi "automated", might not be the most elegant way